-Third, Cornelius finds support in his data for the views that participation by the urban poor is closely related to: group consciousness among a poor population, growing from a common sense of deprivation; people's sense of the personal relevance of government activities for their lives; and a neighborhood's political opportunity structure -- "the range and frequency of opportunities for political involvement to which people are exposed" (p.
+Third, Cornelius finds support in his data for the views that participation by the urban poor is closely related to: group consciousness among a poor population, growing from a common sense of deprivation; people's sense of the personal relevance of government activities for their lives; and a neighborhood's political opportunity structure-"the range and frequency of opportunities for political involvement to which people are exposed" (p.
 46).
-But he does not fully elaborate the theories which incorporate these factors, and he did not design his study to test them some facing neighborhood problems.
-Such choices, however, are usually ignored in studies of political participation.
+But he does not fully elaborate the theories which incorporate these factors, and he did not design his study to test them systematically.